Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Mindful Acceptance

-Cultivating mindfulness and "mindful acceptance" of sensations can significantly dampen hyperactivity in both pain-processing and emotion-processing regions of the brain.
-Instead of resisting or reacting negatively to pain sensations, individuals learn to observe them with a detached and non-judgmental awareness.
-This shift in attitude helps to reduce the emotional distress and cognitive rumination often associated with chronic pain, thereby lessening its overall impact.
+Cultivating mindfulness and mindful acceptance of sensations can significantly calm overactivity in both pain-processing and emotion-processing regions of the brain.
+Studies suggest that instead of resisting or reacting negatively to pain sensations, individuals can learn to observe them with a detached and non-judgmental awareness.
+This shift helps to reduce the emotional distress and cognitive rumination often associated with chronic pain, thereby lessening its overall impact.

 3